API

 — Methoddlcap0(electrolyte)

-Double layer capacitance at zero voltage for symmetric binary electrolyte.
+Return double layer capacitance at zero voltage for symmetric binary electrolyte.
+The molarity is defined by the bulk concentration value $c_1^b$.

 Example